OneeMe/cocoapods-time-analyze/README.md

 ruby $PODS_ROOT/analyze_build.rb
 ```

-If you want to config the behaviour, you can also open the `.cocoapods_time_analyze.rb.rb` file to config it.
+If you want to config the behaviour, you can also open the `.cocoapods_time_analyze_config.rb` file to config it.

 ```ruby
 module TimeAnalyzeConfig